-Welcome to the colorful spring issue of The Working/Herding Dog Digest.
+Welcome to our many friends across the world to the exciting April/May issue of The Working/Herding Dog Digest.

 Looking forward to having this issue at Westminster, the Rottweiler National, American Boxer Club and of course All-Breed shows across the country.

 After Westminster, if you are traveling down the East Coast, make a stop in Perry, Georgia at my show - The North Georgia Working Group Association on Thursday May 11th, and Saturday May 13th.
 We have great Judges: Ed Fojtik, Sandy Weaver, Wendy Sorrell and Pamela Dehetre, as well as BIG money prizes.
 The winner of the NOHS Group wins $100.00.
 The winner of the regular Working Group wins a Full-Page Color ad in The Working Dog Digest.